import data

 In addition, the variance explained vector is appended to the

-be accessed with the attribute name: [source_layer]_varexp
+be accessed with the attribute name: [source_layer]_varexp,

-in this case we used the input
+in this case we used the input data, therefore the

-.
+attribute name is input_varexp.
 In a similar way, the

-results of the acceleration analysis (input_num_pcs_scree
+results of the acceleration analysis (input_num_pcs_scree)

-and a parallel analysis (input_num_pcs_parallel
+and a parallel analysis (input_num_pcs_parallel) can also

 be extracted.